sagemath/trac_to_gh/Issue 1611.md

 # Issue 1611: polybori should use the m4ri library from libm4ri spkg

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1611

 Original creator: burcin